hshore29/mta-lookups/source/Research.md

 **MetroTech FEIS** has a series of station diagrams which, while not labeled with booth codes, show that there was an additional token booth at Borough Hall, located on the north side of Fulton St opposite R604.
 Given that R602 is also a control area at Borough Hall, and R603 is not otherwise assigned to anything, I'm assuming that **R603** was the code for this booth.

+**Downtown Brooklyn FEIS** indicates that there is a central mezzanine at DeKalb Ave that ca. 2004 had an exit on the west side of Flatbush Ave Ext - given that the north mezzanine is C006, and the south mezzanine is C008, I'm assuming **C007** was the central mezzanine.
+The exit is now closed, but I believe this space is still used as a cross-over between the platforms?

 **Orchard Beach** are a set of turnstiles that provide access to the *bus* - and they are outfitted with OMNY, per the photos in this tweet: https://twitter.com/cynthia4nyc/status/1694824539002212728/photo/1

 **Control Areas with Multiple Exits**